athrabeth/tlrwiki/novelPlanning.md

 The Prime Mover of the plot is the apotheosis of the UC.
 Is this inevitable? does it require something?

+phase 1: learn about sorcery and the Jat. phase 2: return of the bathics phase 3: raise the stakes. war. phase 4: change the game. the CU wakes up. phase 5: ???

 ### Epic Level
 * the bathics are returning. kadeth has come back over the mountains, and the twins’ tomb has been located.
 * The CU is approaching the informational density threshold after which it will attain true sentience. its effectively an accidentally made AI/God. exactly what its nature will be once it awakens, what that means for the bathics and sorcery, is unknown.